frsswq/deskreview-react/src/contents/opinion-aesthetica.md

 The aesthetic experience I had back at Kongsi 8 was highly triggered by the music, the method, the place, and the people I met there.
 It was hardly explainable and undeniably will never happen again in the exact same form.
 That’s the sort of beauty of Aesthetica, I suppose: every sensation is a complex stimulant produced by millions of almost-random stimulus variables miraculously happening at that very moment.
 It was purely a gift from God, which we have to embrace and celebrate as part of the daily chores of being a mortal human.

-> _Every sensation is a complex stimulant produced by millions of almost-random stimulus variables miraculously happening at that very moment._
+> Every sensation is a complex stimulant produced by millions of almost-random stimulus variables miraculously happening at that very moment